Updated: Mar. 30, 2020

 I live outside Japan and I need to repair my camera or lens in Japan.
 Can you help me?

 Camera repair centers in Japan do not accept camera repair orders from overseas.
 They will not ship your repaired camera overseas.
 You need to be in Japan to receive your repaired camera.
-You need to contact your dealer or camera maker.
-You have to repair your camera in your own country.
+You need to contact your dealer or authorized camera service center in your country/region.
 Or you can visit Japan and have it repaired here.
 But your warranty might not be valid in Japan.
 If you are outside Japan and want to repair your camera in Japan, you will need to find a friend in Japan who can accept your camera, give it to the camera repair center in Japan, then ship the repaired camera to you.
 In this case, contact my friend Bellamy who offers such a service: https://www.japancamerahunter.com/services/camera-repairs/

 I bought my camera outside Japan and it’s still under warranty.
 Can I repair it for free in Japan?